deadroxy/valetbike/README.md

 Finally, install the missing gems by running `bundle install`.

 ## Populating the database
+Since we are using Devise, our database is populated by Devise each time a user registers.

 ## The prototype's functionality
 Our prototype allows the user to make an account, sign in and sign out, as well as having a working interactive map.
 We have a navigation bar to lead to each page we thought integral to the user's experience, alongside the pages that we thought a website selling things would include.

 ## How to observe key features
+Upon startup of the server, you will be brought to the **Home page**.

+From there, we recommend clicking on the "Rent a Bike!" link to go to the **Map page**.
+Notice how hovering your mouse over the map and scrolling up and down your trackpad will zoom out and zoom in on the map respectively.
+To zoom in and out manually, press the "+" and "-" buttons in the top left corner.
+Clicking and dragging on the map moves your view.
+Next, click on the "Rent" link to go to the **Rent page**.

+Now you can click on each of the links in our navigation bar or the footer.
+We suggest going to the **Sign Up page** through the "Log In/Sign Up" then "Sign Up" link to register your own user.
+Note that the "Log In/Sign Up" link turns into a "Log Out" link after signing in.